karthikmohan/FaceRecog-Service/README.md

-# face-recognition-service
-<a href="https://www.youtube.com/playlist?list=PLFaW_8zE4amMZxCOYt7954AaP397_tMFc">Face recognition online service</a>, allow user training it.
+# face-recognition-service allow user training it.

 ## IDE for Python Development Pycharm